robertdavidgraham/faq-covid-vaccine/faq-uk-data-more-infectious.md

 known to be problematic and biased.
 Controlled tests that remove biases show different results.

+It would be certainly useful to investigate this outlier further, but it doesn't show any reason to doubt the wealth of other evidence, especially that of hopsitalizations and deaths.

 Discussion
 --
 Since vaccinations started, the UK has been publishing reports every week measuring